 Some experienced assemblers work with designers and engineers to build prototypes or test products.
 These assemblers must be able to read and interpret complex engineering specifications from text, drawings, and computer-aided drafting systems.
 They also may need to use a variety of tools and precision measuring instruments.

-Most assemblers and manufacturers work in manufacturing plants.
-The working environment is improving, but varies by plant and by industry.
-Many physically difficult tasks have been automated or made easier through the use of power tools, such as tightening massive bolts or moving heavy parts into position.
-Assembly work, however, may still involve long periods of standing or sitting.
+Most assemblers and fabricators work in manufacturing plants, and working conditions vary by plant and by industry.
+Many physically difficult tasks, such as tightening massive bolts or moving heavy parts into position, have been automated or made easier through the use of power tools.
+Assembly work, however, may still involve long periods of standing, sitting, or working on ladders.

-Most factories today are generally clean, well-lit, and well-ventilated; and depending on what type of work is being performed, they may also need to be dirt and dust-free.
-Electronic and electromechanical assemblers particularly must work in environments free of dust that could affect the operation of the products they build.
-Some assemblers may come into contact with potentially harmful chemicals or fumes, but ventilation systems and other safety precautions normally minimize any harmful effects.
-Other assemblers may come in contact with oil and grease, and their working areas may be quite noisy.
-Fiberglass laminators and fabricators are exposed to fiberglass, which may irritate the skin; these workers wear gloves and long sleeves and must use respirators for safety.
+Some assemblers come into contact with potentially dangerous chemicals or fumes, but ventilation systems usually minimize any harmful effects.
+Other assemblers come into contact with oil and grease, and their work areas may be noisy.
+Fiberglass laminators and fabricators are exposed to fiberglass, which may irritate the skin; these workers must wear protective gear, such as gloves and long sleeves, and must use respirators for safety.

 Education & Training Required

 Most applicants for assembler positions need only a high school diploma or GED, with workers learning the skills they need through on-the-job training, sometimes including employer-sponsored classroom instruction.
 Some employers may require specialized training or an associate degree for the most skilled assembly jobs.
 For example, jobs with electrical, electronic, and aircraft and motor vehicle products manufacturers typically require more formal education through technical schools.